 A person who has a disability can enter into a contract if they have ‘capacity’ to do so.
 To have capacity means that the person understands the nature and effect of the contract.

 Where the contract is in writing, it is advisable for the witnesses to keep notes as to why they were satisfied that the person understood the nature and effect of the contract.
 If a person has an administrator appointed under the GA Act, any contract that person enters into is void (s 52).
 However, if the other party to the contract did not know that the person had an administrator they may be able to enforce the contract.

 For further information, see ‘4 Legal capacity’ in Chapter 7.1: How contract law works.

 Wills and testamentary capacity

-A person with a disability, like anyone else in the community, can make a A document that sets out what a person wants to happen to their money and other property after they die. as long as they have the ‘capacity’ to do so.
+A person with a disability, like anyone else in the community, can make a will as long as they have the ‘capacity’ to do so.
 The Wills Act 1958 (Vic) provides two ways for people who have a disability that affects their capacity to have a will.

 1 Individual makes own will

 People can make their own will, provided they understand:

 - what it is (a document saying what is to happen to their property when they die);

 - in general terms, the amount and type of property they have; and